 A development scheme to support composers from underrepresented backgrounds.

-Balancing the Score looks to showcase and develop the talents of composers from backgrounds currently underrepresented in the world of operatic composition.
+In 2022, the remit of the Balancing the Score scheme was broadened, to invite applications from composers from a range of different backgrounds currently underrepresented in the world of operatic composition.*

 * The different backgrounds currently underrepresented in the world of operatic composition might, for example, relate to the ten protected characteristics listed in the Equalities Act 2010, namely: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 Glyndebourne also invited applications from those with backgrounds not listed as a protected characteristic, for example, socio-economic and educational.